C# Prototype Pattern

 In C#, classes are blueprints for creating new objects.
 From classes, you use the new operator to create an object.

-The Prototype pattern is useful when you need to create new objects that are similar to existing ones but with some differences in their state or behavior.
+The Prototype pattern is proper when you create new objects similar to existing ones but with some differences in their state or behavior.

-The Prototype pattern is also helpful for creating a new object that is complex and may incur overhead.
-So you want to avoid the complexity and the overhead by cloning an existing object instead of creating a new one from scratch.
+The Prototype pattern is also helpful for creating a complex object that may incur overhead.
+So, you want to avoid the complexity and the overhead by cloning an existing object instead of creating a new one from scratch.

 To implement the Prototype pattern, you follow these steps: